Paul Revere: 1765–1774: the gathering storm of revolution

+Probably most famous, is his depiction of the March 1770 Boston Massacre (see illustration), engraved by Revere from Henry Pelham's drawing without permission.
+It was colored by a third man and printed by a fourth but none was credited.
+It stated "Engraved, Printed, & Sold by Paul Revere Boston".
+On March 29, 1770, Pelham wrote "When I heard that you was cutting a plate...I thought it impossible, as I knew you was not capable of doing it unless you coppied it from mine..."
+He said he thought his drawing entrusted to someone honourable who wouldn't take undue advantage.
+Further, he felt himself robbed "as truly as if you had plundered me on the highway".
+His letter to Revere ended with the hope that the World would be aware of Revere's dishonourable actions.

 In 1770 Revere purchased a house, now a museum on North Square in Boston's North End.
 The house provided space for his growing family while he continued to maintain his shop at nearby Clark's Wharf.
 Sarah died in 1773, and on October 10 of that year, Revere married Rachel Walker (1745–1813).
 They had eight children, three of whom died young.

 In November 1773 the merchant ship Dartmouth arrived in Boston harbor carrying the first shipment of tea made under the terms of the Tea Act.
 This act authorized the British East India Company to ship tea (of which it had huge surpluses due to colonial boycotts organized in response to the Townshend Acts) directly to the colonies, bypassing colonial merchants.
 Passage of the act prompted calls for renewed protests against the tea shipments, on which Townshend duties were still levied.
 Revere and Warren, as members of the informal North End Caucus, organized a watch over the Dartmouth to prevent the unloading of the tea.
 Revere took his turns on guard duty, and was one of the ringleaders in the Boston Tea Party of December 16, when colonists dumped tea from the Dartmouth and two other ships into the harbor.